 NOTE: You do not need to file your 2014 federal income tax return prior to completing the 2015-16 FAFSA.
 Estimate your income on the FAFSA to the best of your ability.
 Once you have completed your 2014 federal income tax return, you will need to revise your 2015-16 FAFSA information through FAFSA on the Web.

-You (and your parents if they are required to supply information) will need to apply for a Federal Student Aid PIN.
-This FSA PIN will serve as your electronic signature when you submit your FAFSA.
+You (and your parents if they are required to supply information) will need to apply for a FSA ID.
+This FSA ID will serve as your electronic signature when you submit your FAFSA.
 When completing the FAFSA, be sure to include Santa Clara University's Title IV School Code 001326.

 Remember to complete and submit your FAFSA as soon as possible after January 1 of each year.
 Some federal aid programs have limited funding, and early applications receive priority consideration.